GigaFable/autohotkey-virtual-desktop-kit/README.md

 - `Win + Shift + 1..0`: Move the active window to desktop 1–10
 - Automatically creates missing desktops as needed
 - Powered by `VirtualDesktopAccessor.dll`
+- Unpin all items from the taskbar to stop windows using the same keys

 ### 2. `App to Desktop Mapper.ahk`